openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 See the [Samples](../OV_Runtime_UG/Samples_Overview.md) page for more sample applications.
 Each sample page explains how the application works and shows how to run it.
 Use the samples as a starting point that can be adapted for your own application.

-OpenVINO also provides demo applications for using off-the-shelf models from <a href="model_zoo.html">Open Model Zoo</a>.
+OpenVINO also provides demo applications for using off-the-shelf models from [Open Model Zoo](@ref model_zoo).
 These give even more examples of how to run model inference with the OpenVINO API.
-To build OpenVINO demos:
+To run the demos in Open Model Zoo, you need to build OpenVINO demos first:

 @sphinxdirective